huit/ec2-devops-deploy-poc/README.md

 To start, clone this repository (see the top of the page) then edit the _localrc_ file to reflect your specific information, and to choose a bootstrap script to provide to cloud-init on the newly launched instance.
+In particular, change all the "EC2_*" variables to point to your own account resources, and feel free to turn off debugging (set to "n").

     $ git clone [this repository]
     $ cd ec2-drupal-devops-deploy-poc